Michael-Obele/llmctx/README.md

 ### Adding presets

-To add a new preset:
+To add a new preset (e.g., for another Shadcn-Svelte component or related library):

 1. Fork this repo.
 2. Open the `src/lib/presets.ts` file.